abesnier/docker-php-fpm/README.md

 `grav-alpine` : Latest php 8.4 fpm, Alpine base

 `grav-alpine-optional` : Latest php 8.4 fpm, Alpine base, with optional modules installed and enabled

+# How to use

+Just pull the image and if required, mount a docker volume to point to a custom php.ini.

+If needed, there is a docker-compose example for a joint nginx/php application in the [example](https://www.github.com/abesnier/docker-php-fpm/example/) directory.

+# License
+I know everything is open source, and the most used licenses should by GPL or MIT, but I don't have the details for each...